Email Archiving with MailStore Basics

 Selecting Folders for Archiving

 You can specify the folders that MailStore Server should archive.
 In this case, MailStore Server limits archiving to the selected folders and ignores all others.
+Archiving profiles that archive multiple mailboxes do not have the Add button.
+You have to enter the folders to include manually.

 - In the folder selection under Include Folders and Subfolders, click on Add.